raspberrypilearning/butterfly-garden/en/step_6.md

 --- collapse ---
 ---
-How can I colour the circles on the wings?
+title: How can I colour the circles on the wings?
 ---

 The circles are outlines of a circle shape, so you can't use the **Fill** tool.